Code of Ethics

-The NK9DTA and The National K-9 School for Dog Trainers
+The NK9DTA and The National K-9 School for Dog Trainers encourage the

-members, or National K-9®, Inc. or its School for Dog Trainers.
+National K-9®, Inc. or its School for Dog Trainers.

-is to provide support, continuing education opportunities, communication
+mission is to provide support, continuing education opportunities, communication

 amongst members, and representation for all members in good standing.

-and to become a member of the NK9DTA.
+Professional Trainer and to become a member of the NK9DTA.

-Encouragement of responsible dog ownership - including educating and
+Encouragement of responsible dog ownership - including educating

 supporting the need for responsible canine health care, canine training, humane